Book & Film

 Ever experience loss?
 Death of a loved one, loss of freedom, independence, an investment you put your life’s savings into, then, suddenly…gone?

 If we live long enough we all will experience a profound loss that will take our breath away.
-It will be a gut punch that brings us to your knees.
+It will be a gut punch that brings us to our knees.

 In 2012, my husband of 21 years, Mannard, died suddenly.
 He wasn’t doing some harrowing sport, or at his demanding job, he was right at home.
 He died as he was awakening from sleep at 4am on a rainy Sunday—a sudden heart attack.